Comfort Manaslu Circuit Trek - 17 Days

 The trek around Mount Manaslu (8163m), which is the eighth-highest mountain in the world, will take you 17 days to walk up the Budhi Gandaki River Valley in a north direction through sub-tropical forests/lands, over very remote suspension bridges built above rivers, continuously ascending through pine forests to the high alpine area of greater than 4000m.
 Each of the villages you will pass along this trekking, e.g., Jagat, Namrung, Samagaon, and Samdo, was settled by people from Tibet.
 The cultural aspects from your journey, created by the monasteries, mani walls, and prayer flags, provide as much commitment to this area as does the natural beauty of the area.

 Larkya La Pass (5,106m), located at the end of this trek, is one of the longest and most spectacular high passes in the entire Himalayan Range of Nepal.
 On a clear morning, the scenic vistas of Manaslu, Larke Peak, and Rand Cheo Himal from the top of the Larkya La Pass are truly unbelievable.
-You will descend to Bimthang and then continue out through the Annapurna Conservation Area all the way to the lowlands, where you will finally feel that you have truly encircled an entire mountain.
+You will descend to Bhimtang and then continue out through the Annapurna Conservation Area all the way to the lowlands, where you will finally feel that you have truly encircled an entire mountain.

 Discover the Uncrowded Comfort Manaslu Circuit Trek in Nepal